maksanm/YAMR-LLM-Server/README.md

 ```

 To recreate the virtual environment and reinstall all the packages, delete the existing `.venv` directory before executing the script.

+## Client Application

+You can access the React code for the client application [here](https://github.com/kbogumil01/YAMR_MVP).